Rtasseff/gpdPerm/README.md

 Knijnenburg 2009.
 Authors publicly provided the original analysis as a set of matlab scripts.

-To run the full procedure given a test statistic and a vector of permutations call the method "est".
+To run the full procedure given a test statistic, x0, and a vector of permutations, y, call gdpPerm::est(x0,y)

 Knijnenburg 2009 -  Knijnenburg et al., Bioinformatics, Vol. 25 ISMB 2009, pages i161-i168